Milwaukee Brighter Futures Initiative

 Milwaukee Brighter Futures is a network of people from Milwaukee organizations and neighborhoods who are committed to prevention and youth/family development strategies in Milwaukee.

-Established in 1999, the network currently involves over 25 organizations in regular monthly meetings, work groups, and training initiatives, all centered on sharing best practices in youth, family, and neighborhood development.
+Established in 1999, the network currently involves 10 organizations in regular learning communities and training initiatives, all centered on sharing best practices in youth, family, and neighborhood development.

-Community Advocates, as state-funded Milwaukee Brighter Futures Lead Agency, brings together numerous networks and task forces to work collaboratively on building a strong community prevention system focusing on the issues of child abuse and neglect, teen pregnancy, youth violence, youth AODA issues, parenting and youth self-sufficiency.
+Community Advocates brings together networks and programs to work collaboratively on building a strong community prevention system focusing on the issues of child abuse and neglect, teen pregnancy, youth violence, youth AODA issues, parenting and youth self-sufficiency.

 The Five Benchmarks